Water Licences, Transfers, and Allocation

 Trend: Mixed; generally increasing provincially and across most sectors, but highly dependent upon individual river basin trends.

 For the breakdown of sectoral water allocations in each of Alberta’s major river basins, click on the basin of interest:

 Licence Allocations in 2010 by River Basin (compared to Average Natural Flow)

-Water allocations reflect the pressure on our rivers, lakes and aquifers to provide water for various human uses.
+Water allocations reflect the pressure on our rivers, lakes, and aquifers to provide water for various human uses.
 By comparing this use to the natural flows available, managers can identify where water shortages may develop and where water conservation and improved efficiency should be pursued.
 Allocations are a measure of the maximum amount of water that has been granted for use.
-However, many licensed water users do not require their full allocation and many return water back to the environment after it has been used.
+However, many licensed water users do not require their full allocation, and many return water back to the environment after it has been used.
 Managers must consider many factors in managing and conserving water.
-Not only is it important to consider how much of the allocated water is actually being used, it is also important to consider how it is being used.
+It is important to consider not only how much of the allocated water is actually being used, but also how it is being used.

 Click here to view the historical trend (maps of water allocations in 1900, 1930,1960, 1990, and 2008).

 Source: Alberta Environment

 At first glance, the Battle River basin appears to be over-allocated (more than 100 per cent); however, the basin contains a large license that returns most of the water that is initially diverted, allowing for nearly all of the water to be reused or passed downstream.
 This is more clearly illustrated in the second map, which shows the consumptive portion of allocations that are contained in licences.
 Like the Battle, the amount of water consumed in other basins can be significantly less than the total allocation – indicating a substantial return flow component expected after the water is used.